BryanG13/bryang13.github.io/_talks/Lille.md

 location: "Lille, France"
 ---

-Presentation of research on a demand-responsive feeder system combining mandatory and clustered optional bus stops.
+Presentation of research on a demand-responsive feeder system combining mandatory and clustered optional bus stops at [ORBEL 34](https://www.orbel.be/orbel34/progdetail.php?id=32#32).